 - The fortified walls and salt pans in Ston and Mali Ston’s towns are less than an hour from Dubrovnik by car.

 - The historical nucleus of Varazdin, north of Zagreb, which the New York Times named one of the top places to visit in Croatia

-Spending time at sea is one of those epic Croatia tourist attractions.
+Spending time at sea has to be the main attraction in Summer.
 I’d dare say that a Croatian vacation without sea action would be sacrilege.
 Even if you can only spare a day, it’s blissfully worth it.
 Recommended islands to visit are Korcula, Hvar, Brac, Cres, Krk, and Mljet, and the family-friendly islands of the Zadar Archipelago.

 You can combine the best of Croatia, sea, and land by sailing the Adriatic Coast and making stops to explore the mainland.
 For help choosing a sailing route, we compiled this guide to sailing Croatia.

 You’ll draw in an abundance of fresh, crisp, or sea mountain air as you breathe in.
-You’ll hear the crunching of leaves underfoot, coupled with the sound of waterfalls in the distance.
+You’ll hear the crunching of leaves underfoot and the sound of waterfalls in the distance.
 Birds will be chirping, and you’ll be relaxed and without a care in the world.
 Of all the ‘must-visit places in Croatia,’ the national parks will satisfy the whole family.

 I can’t single out any ONE of the national parks as being the best – but the most popular is Plitvice Lakes, National Park.
 If you like being outdoors and in nature, a national park is one of the most incredible Croatia places you could visit.

 Plitvice Lakes National Park